-- Consider any practicable economic alternative management methods to spraying aquatic weeds (for example, hand or mechanical clearance) - The agrichemical being used shall be approved under the Hazardous Substances and New Organisms Act 1996 and shall be used in accordance with the conditions of the approval - Notify rūnanga 10 days before weed spraying including location, chemicals to be used, timing and spray method - Agrichemicals shall not be mixed, and equipment and containers shall not be cleaned or rinsed: - Within 5 metres of a surface waterbody or bore - In the bed of the river or lake, unless the mixing or dilution takes place within a sealed, bunded system that contains a volume of at least 110% of the largest spray tank to be filled, or the mixing or dilution is for a hand-held application technique or method - \cdot $\,$ If water used for mixing or dilution is taken from surface water or groundwater, a backflow prevention system shall be in place and operational to prevent the agrichemical flowing back into the source water
+- Consider any practicable economic alternative management methods to spraying aquatic weeds (for example, hand or mechanical clearance) - The agrichemical being used shall be approved under the Hazardous Substances and New Organisms Act 1996 and shall be used in accordance with the conditions of the approval - Notify rūnanga 10 days before weed spraying including location, chemicals to be used, timing and spray method - Agrichemicals shall not be mixed, and equipment and containers shall not be cleaned or rinsed: - Within 5 metres of a surface waterbody or bore - In the bed of the river or lake, unless the mixing or dilution takes place within a sealed, bunded system that contains a volume of at least 110% of the largest spray tank to be filled, or the mixing or dilution is for a hand-held application technique or method - If water used for mixing or dilution is taken from surface water or groundwater, a backflow prevention system shall be in place and operational to prevent the agrichemical flowing back into the source water - Where there is a discharge to surface water, the use of agrichemicals shall not occur within a group or community drinking water protection zone (as set out in Schedule 1 of the proposed Land & Water Regional Plan), or into a river or artificial water course within 250 metres upstream or 100 metres downstream of any surface water intake.
+Within a lake, the discharge may not be within 250 metres of any surface water intake

-- Where there is a discharge to surface water, the use of agrichemicals shall not occur within a group or community drinking water protection zone (as set out in Schedule 1 of the proposed Land & Water Regional Plan), or into a river or artificial water course within 250 metres upstream or 100 metres downstream of any surface water intake.
-Within a lake, the discharge may not be within 250 metres of any surface water intake - Staff undertaking spraying shall hold a current and appropriate certification - Signs shall be erected advising of the activity and location before spraying starts and stay in place for the duration of the work - Native vegetation must be avoided when spraying - In drainage scheme waterways, spot spray techniques shall be used as far as practicable to avoid spraying of non-target species - Avoid blanket spraying large areas of vegetation in drainage schemes.
-Stagger spraying, to treat sections of waterway with a rest period of at least 30 days in between spraying.
-This will help minimise deoxygenation of the water through decomposing weed - Undertake works in calm conditions as far as practicable to avoid spray drift - Consider timing of aerial spraying, to avoid impacts on recreational users and bird nesting - A daily work-in-progress logbook shall be maintained and be available onsite with the operator.
-The logbook shall include the following information: - Operator names - Start and finish times - Location - Target plants - Chemical (including additives) used, manufacturer's names and mixing rate - Method of application - Plant condition - Estimated wind speed and direction - Weather conditions - Rain (start/finish time) - Avoid spraying vegetation that could provide inanga spawning habitat between the period 1 January to 1 June inclusive - To avoid potential negative impacts on foraging bees, do not spray during the peak of the flowering season wherever possible.
+- Staff undertaking spraying shall hold a current and appropriate certification - Signs shall be erected advising of the activity and location before spraying starts - No spraying shall occur within 250 metres of any school, dwelling or other residential building - Spot spray techniques shall be used as far as practicable to avoid spraying of non-target species; blanket spraying shall be avoided - Undertake works in calm conditions as far as practicable to avoid spray drift on to nesting birds - A daily work-in-progress logbook shall be maintained and be available onsite with the operator.
+The logbook shall include the following information: - Operator names - Start and finish times - Location - Target plants - Chemical (including additives) used, manufacturer's names and mixing rate - Method of application - Plant condition - Estimated wind speed and direction - Weather conditions - Rain (start/finish time) - Between December and February, in the tidal zones of waterways identified as important inanga habitat, avoid spraying vegetation that could provide spawning habitat and egg decomposition sites wherever practicable - To avoid potential negative impacts on bees and the honey industry, do not spray during the peak of the flowering season wherever possible - Spraying of aquatic vegetation over significant areas (as opposed to isolated or small area spot spraying) should be conducted in early spring to late autumn when plant biomass and water temperature are low to reduce the risk of water de-oxygenation.